Using atscript-db Models

 Two things to notice:

-@meta.id.
-The base model is incomplete on purpose so consumers can choose their own PK type (UUID string, integer, ULID, ...) and any@db.default.*annotation. @db.patch.strategy 'merge'onpassword,account,mfa,trustedDevices.
+idis the PK (@meta.id+@db.default.uuid) and the token subject — whatuseAuth().getUserId()returns and what ARBAC resolves a user by.usernameis the one base login handle (@db.index.unique), always present.
+Secondary login/recovery handles (email, phone) are not in the base — you declare your own email/phone field on your extending model, index it@db.index.unique, and tag it@aooth.user.email/@aooth.user.phone.
+The only thing left to the app for the base is@db.table— don't redeclareid.
+See Credentials Model and Phone, Recovery Channels & Handles. @db.patch.strategy 'merge'onpassword,account,mfa,trustedDevices.
 This is how theUsersStoreAtscriptDbadapter knows that asetpatch like{ account: { lastLogin } }should merge into the existing row, not replace the whole sub-object.
 Do not redeclare these sub-objects without the same annotation — TypeScript shape inheritance does not carry the atscript annotation.
 See the@aooth/userinvariants.

 Extending for ARBAC